 11. Perfume and Essential Oils

 In the fragrance world, 100 ml is often the standard size for a full bottle of perfume.
-It’s fascinating to think about how many applications are in that relatively small amount – typically around 1000 sprays!
+It is fascinating to think about how many applications are in that relatively small amount, typically around 1000 sprays.

 This volume is carefully chosen by perfumers.
 It’s enough to last several months with regular use, allowing consumers to enjoy the fragrance before it potentially degrades.
 It also hits a sweet spot in pricing, being substantial enough to feel like a good value without being prohibitively expensive.